yaozkan/yaozkan/README.md

 # Hi there, I'm Yusuf Ozkan
-I work at [Imperial College London](https://www.imperial.ac.uk/people/y.ozkan) and am interested in data analysis.
+I am interested in data analysis and mostly work with research outputs data.
+Anything about digital research infrastructure and developments catches my interest.
+I am doing a PhD - a totally different subject - that never seems to end!